A53o/A53o/README.md

 - 👋 Hi, I’m @A53o
 - 👀 I’m interested in Minecraft, big brain stuff, and servers
-- 📫 How to reach me with discord, username: a53o or by email: sirpancakes21@gmail.com
+- 📫 Reach out to me with discord, username: a53o or by email: sirpancakes21@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I exsist 🤓